infinum/eightshift-docs/website/forms/features/dashboard.md

 title: Dashboard
 ---

-On the global settings you will find a dashboard that will help you to manage your forms features.
+The dashboards gives you an overview of the currently active features and enables activating and deactivating of them.

-More details canm be found [here](features/dashboard).
+More details can be found [here](features/dashboard).

 ![Dashboard screen](/img/forms/dashboard.webp)